Mussels don't stick around in acidic ocean water

 A related lab study showed "total mortality" of mussels when exposed to waters above 82.4 degrees, said researcher Frederic Gazeau.

 That team also "observed a very clear impact of acidification on the capacity of mussels to produce their byssal thread," noted Gazeau.
 "At low pH, it was very easy to pick up mussels individually; they could not attach themselves anymore."

-Of course, it's not just loss on the farms that worries scientists.
+Of course, it's not just loss on the farms that worry scientists.
 In the wild, mussels form vast beds along coastlines, and some areas have seen slough-off as well.

 "It's quite common in California in recent years," said Herb Waite, a University of California, Santa Barbara, biochemist who studies mussels.
 "A favorite collecting spot will suddenly disappear."

 Any widespread slough-off in the wild could have other repercussions as well.
 It hasn't happened yet, but researchers are worried.

 Mussel beds in sandy areas "stabilize shores against erosion," Waite noted, and any loss there could expose beaches to the erosive power of waves.

 Carrington thinks her team's research could lead to an "early warning system" for a global mussel farming sector valued at $1.5 billion a year.
 Establishing pH thresholds, farmers could better monitor areas and, if needed, seek out safe havens in less acidic and cooler waters.

 "It does matter where in the water mussels are," Newcomb added, noting that even preliminary results suggest growing them closer to the surface tends to mean less acidity.
 However, a trade-off there can be warmer temperatures.